marcmmiller/covid/client/md/learnmore.md

 <div class="tile-header">ABOUT RISK ASSESSMENT</div>
 <div class="tile-body">

 Covid prevalence reporting frequently focuses on stats like positive test results, or test positivity rates.
-These numbers have limited utility when considered in the
-abstract: Are 300 positive tests a lot?
+These numbers have limited utility when considered in the abstract: Are 300 positive tests "a lot"?
 Does a test positivity rate of 5% mean that I should avoid the supermarket?
 In order to answer these questions, we often need to take other factors into account: How closely does the available data match the actual situation?
 What is the population of my area?
 How do multiple independent risk factors combine to form a composite picture?

 The risk assessment here attempts to present the available data in a form that is more readily consumed for decision making.
+It tries to answer questions
-How many people in my community have active Covid?
+like: How many people in my community have active Covid?
 What is my likelihood of encountering someone with active Covid in public?

 ##### Underreporting Factor